LorenzoCorbella74/luce.js/README.md

 # Documentation

 ## Demo
-Check the [sample app](https://github.com/LorenzoCorbella74/sample-app-for-luce.js) running an (almost) updated version of the framework.
+Check the [sample app](https://github.com/LorenzoCorbella74/sample-app-for-luce.js) running an updated version of the framework.

 ## Bootstrap